-Everyone loves my banana bread but it wasn’t always the case…
+Everyone loves my brown sugar banana bread but it wasn’t always the case…

 Back in the day when I was trying to impress my future mother-in-law, I wanted to bake her a banana bread.
 I had very little experience baking or cooking, only a love for good food.